-11. Y-Strainer:
+10. Y-Strainer:

 Field supplied.
-Install a Y-strainer or equivalent multipurpose strainer just before the boiler pump at the inlet of the heat exchanger.
-This item is used to remove system debris from older hydronic systems and to protect newer systems.
+A Y-strainer or equivalent multipurpose strainer is recommended at the inlet of the heat exchanger to remove system particles from older hydronic systems and protect newer systems.

 The maximum allowable water flow rate through a single Crest boiler is 350 GPM.
 Exceeding this flow rate will result in damage to the heat exchanger and/or piping.